Ravnholt7507/simplification_and_indexing_of_trajectory_data/README.md

 # INSTALLATION:
-Simply clone the project and run `pip install -r requirements.txt`
+Simply clone the project and run `pip install -r requirements.txt`.
+Linux users might have to also run `pip install PyQt5`

 # USAGE:
 ## Initializing r-tree: